Causal Models for Longitudinal and Panel Data: A Survey: Setup and Data Configurations

 \subsubsection{Row and Column Exchangeable Data}

-One data type that has not received as much attention as panel or repeated cross-section data corresponds to what we refer to as row-column exchangeable data (RCED) \citep{aldous1981representations, lynch1984canonical}.
+One data type that has not received as much attention as either panel or repeated cross-section data corresponds to what we refer to as row-column exchangeable data (RCED), (\citep{aldous1981representations, lynch1984canonical}).
 Like proper panel data, these data are doubly indexed, with outcomes denoted by $Y_{ij}$, $i=1,\ldots,N$, $j=1,\ldots,J$.
-The difference with panel data is that there is no ordering for the second index (time in the panel case).
-An example of such a data type is supermarket shopping data, where we observe expenditures on item $j$ for shopper $i$, or data from a rideshare company where we observe outcomes for trips involving customer $i$ and driver $j$.
-Although this is not a particularly common data configuration, it is useful to discuss it explicitly to see that panel data differ in two aspects from cross-section data: the double indexing and the time ordering.
+The difference with panel data is that there is no ordering for the second index (time in the proper panel case).
+An example of such a data type is supermarket shopping data, where we observe expenditures on item $j$ for shopper $i$, or data from a rideshare company, where we observe outcomes for trips involving customer $i$ and driver $j$, or a customer/product setting for an online retailer (\citealp{abadie2024doubly}).
+Although this is not a particularly common data configuration, it is useful to contrast it explicitly with proper panel and cross-section data.
+Proper panel data differ in two aspects from cross-section data: the double indexing and the time ordering: the RCED setting is in-between the cross-section and proper panel case, with the double indexing but no time ordering.

-In this case it is more plausible to model the units $i=1,\ldots,N$ as exchangeable, but also model the units $j=1,\ldots,J$ as exchangeable, whereas with proper panel data the exchangeability of the time periods is typically implausible.
-Many, but not all, methods ostensibly developed for use with panel data are also applicable in this RCED setting, and this is an important reason to distinguish between the two types of data.
+In this case, where the second index is not time, it is natural to model both units $i=1,\ldots,N$ and $j=1,\ldots,J$ as exchangeable, whereas with proper panel data, the exchangeability of the time periods is typically implausible.
+It is interesting to note that many, but not all, methods ostensibly developed for use with panel data are also applicable in this RCED setting.
 For example, TFWE methods, factor models, and many SC estimators, all discussed in more detail below, can be used with such data.
 The fact that those methods can be used in the RCED setting directly means that such estimators do not place any value on knowledge of the time series ordering of the data.
-If {\it ex ante} one believes such information is valuable, these methods should be used with caution in proper panel data settings.
+If {\it ex ante} one believes such information is valuable, one may wish to use methods that exploit it.

-A related, but even more general data type involves RCED with repeated observations.
-An example of such a data frame is a panel of matched employer-employee data \citep{abowd1999high, card2022industry}.
+A related but even more general data type involves RCED with repeated observations.
+An example of such a data frame is a panel of matched employer-employee data (\textit{e.g.}, \citealp{abowd1999high, card2022industry}).
 See \citep{bonhomme2020econometric} for a recent survey of the relevant methods.